 There are a few kinds of food tours you can choose, depending on your budget and what you are looking for in a tour.
 It can range from 2 hours to half-day or full-day tours.
 It is just scrolling around the streets that are famous for street food or hopping on a scooter riding from district to district and visiting nice cafes or bars at the end of the tour, it’s all about your choice.

 Most food tours with a local guide take around 2 hours.
 You will take a stroll on streets that are close to each other and famous for their street food scenes and sample the most well-known dishes of the city.
 Your local guide will introduce you to the main ingredients of the food and reveal some stories behind the bites.
-Sit next to locals, enjoy the food the way they do, and chat with them as there might be someone speaking your language, that’s the best way to sink in the local life.
+See the bustling life at a local market, sit next to locals, enjoy the food the way they do, and chat with them as there might be someone speaking your language, that’s the best way to sink in the local life.
 You will also visit some city landmarks on the tour.
 It’s more than just a food tour.
 It’s a tasty cultural walk.